Sporkyy/leetcode/2-add-two-numbers.md

   // I wish it was defined like this constructor(val, next = null) {
     this.val = val;
-    this.next = next; // A little change that would improve much return this;
+    this.next = next; // A small change that would improve much return this;
   }
 }